ydf0509/nb_path/README.md

 ## 🆚 Comparison with `pathlib`

 `nb_path` is not just a simple wrapper around `pathlib`; it's a powerful superset.
+`pathlib` is a path package, while `nb_path` is a path and file operation all-in-one package. `nb_path` not only represents paths but also includes the most commonly used, high-frequency file operations.

 | Feature | `pathlib.Path` | `nb_path.NbPath` | Advantage |
 | :--- | :---: | :---: | :--- |